metamachin/openai_codex/README.md

 ### To deploy your app - use https://render.com -> New -> Web Service -> Add env vars

 ### Deploy frontend on vercel.com

+### How to deploy
+1. Change localhost to render.com URL in client/script.js/